schatell/bowhuntingcanada/_posts/2018-03-20-lonewolfalphaii.md

 subtitle: Gear Review
 feature-img: assets/img/posts/lonewolfalphaii/uptree.jpg
 thumbnail: assets/img/posts/lonewolfalphaii/uptree.jpg
-tags: [Tree stand, Hang-on, LoneWolf]
+tags: [Tree stand, Hang-on, LoneWolf, Review]
 author: sebastien
 ---
 **Please exercise safety when climbing trees.
 Always wear a safety harness and be sure to always have three points of contact with the tree at all time.**